-Ivan was looking for a way to change our son’s ticket for more reachable destination somewhere in Peru.
+Ivan was looking for a way to change our son’s ticket for more reachable destinations somewhere in Peru.
 I was sad and angry.

 After exhausting all other options, we decided to attack Roraima by air and bought plane tickets to Boa Vista.
-After six month of comfortable traveling with our car, we parked Fori at the hotel in Porto Velho with a promise that we will return for him and became backpackers.
+After six months of comfortable travelling with our car, we parked Fori at the hotel in Porto Velho with a promise that we will return for him and became backpackers.

 The easiest way to reach Venezuela from Brazil if you don’t have a car is to fly to Boa Vista.
-Once you get there , you can get to the border by cooperative taxi.
-This is the name they use for a minivan usually with six passengers, few backpacks, five suitcases and few other unstructured pieces of luggage.
+Once you get there, you can get to the border by cooperative taxi.
+This is the name they use for a minivan usually with six passengers, a few backpacks, five suitcases and a few other unstructured pieces of luggage.
 The drive is three hours and the driver keeps the music as loud as possible and the air conditioner as cold as possible.

 The entire situation about the gas in Venezuela reminded me of the insanity of the planned communist economy.
-The cost of the gas in Venezuela is 0.2 cents US per liter.
-Yes, you can buy about 5 liters of gasoline for 1 cent.
+The cost of gas in Venezuela is 0.2 US cents per litre.
+Yes, you can buy about 5 litres of gasoline for 1 cent.
 It’s much cheaper than the bottled water in the store, I guess it’s cheaper than the tap water, as well.
-The catch is that there is not very easy to find gas in one of the biggest oil producers in the world.
-In Santa Elena there were 2 gas stations and there were at least kilometer long lines of cars waiting for gas.
-Since the country with the cheapest gas in the world in next to a country in the top 10 of the most expensive gas in the world, once the Venezuelans eventually fill their tanks, most of them will go to Brazil and sell it for 1 real (30 US cents) per liter.
+The catch is that it is not very easy to find gas in one of the biggest oil producers in the world.
+In Santa Elena, there were 2 gas stations and there were at least a few kilometre-long lines of cars waiting for gas.
+Since the country with the cheapest gas in the world is next to a country in the top 10 of the most expensive gas in the world, once the Venezuelans eventually fill their tanks, most of them will go to Brazil and sell it for 1 real (30 US cents) per litre.
 Brazilians will not complain, the price at the pump on their side of the border is 4 reals (1.20 US).

 In Santa Elena, there is no shortage of food or goods, although they are still quite expensive for the locals.
 Everyone walks on the streets with heavy stacks of money.
 For dinner, we went to a local restaurant.
-The bill was about $11, which we paid with one note of 50 reals.
-The waiter asked if we can give us the change in the local bolivianos and we said yes.
-It was quite a surprise when he brought it – total of 27,000 bolivianos in three stacks of 100’s and 50’s bills.
-The next morning, we got a cup of coffee and couple of empanadas with one of the 100’s stack of bolivianos.
+The bill was about $11, which we paid with one note of 50 Brazillian reals.
+The waiter asked if we can give the change in the local bolivianos and we said yes.
+It was quite a surprise when he brought it – a total of 27,000 bolivianos in three stacks of 100s and 50’s bills.
+The next morning, we got a cup of coffee and a couple of empanadas with one of the 100’s stacks of bolivianos.

-Mount Roraima is the highest of Pakaraima tepui plateaus.
+Mount Roraima is the highest of the Pakaraima tepui plateaus.
 It lies between Venezuela, Brazil and Guyana.
-It has flat top and the heavy year-round rainfall creates abundance of waterfalls.
-Angel falls, the world’s highest waterfall is located on similar table top mountain some 200 km away.
+It has a flat top and the heavy year-round rainfall creates an abundance of waterfalls.
+Angel falls, the world’s highest waterfall is located on a similar tabletop mountain some 200 km away.

 Roraima is most famous because it was an inspiration for the book “The Lost World” by Arthur Conan Doyle, where he infested this unreachable land with gigantic plants and dinosaurs.
-It is true that isolated nature of the plateau makes is home to same unique species of flora and fauna,
+It is true that the isolated nature of the plateau makes it home to some unique species of flora and fauna,

 although they are not so scary or gigantic.

-We have had easiest treks, we have had harder and longer treks.
-It takes three days to reach the top and two days to get back.
-What makes Roraima so different is its isolation and the terrible weather.
-It is either raining or getting ready start raining.
+We have had the easiest treks, and we have had harder and longer treks.
+What makes Roraima so different is its isolation and terrible weather.
+It takes three days to reach the top and three days to get back.
+It is either raining or getting ready to start raining.

 To be honest, I am a spoiled girl.
 I want my shower.
 If not every day, at least every other day.
 I want to sleep in my own bed or at least in some comfortable bed.
 I want to clean my face, my hands and my teeth with warm water and I really, really hate to be wet or cold.
 Or God forbid – both wet and cold.

-And I endured (and didn’t complained that much) for six days and five nights.
-After just few hours going uphill in Gran Sabana I was already sorry for my determination.
-It was hot, there were bugs buzzing around me, I was already sweaty and smelly, I was tired, the backpack was heavy.
+And I endured (and didn’t complain that much) for seven days and six nights.
+After just a few hours of going uphill in Gran Sabana, I was already sorry for my determination.
+It was hot, there were bugs buzzing around me, I was already sweaty and smelly, I was tired, and the backpack was heavy.
 And Ivan, to add insult to injury, was talking to me.
 “Go girl, go.
 It will stay very well on your Facebook.
 You wanted to come here, didn’t you?”

-Just the idea for climbing it the next day made me tired.
+Just the idea of climbing it the next day made me tired.
 But I cannot turn back, can I?

-crossing couple of waterfalls and getting completely wet, a lot of cursing and sweating and… voilà.
+crossing a couple of waterfalls and getting completely wet, a lot of cursing and sweating and…

 We are at the top.
 The feeling was amazing.
 I was almost high from the very clean air and proud of the achievement.
 I could fly.

-The top is like place from another planet.
+The top is like a place from another planet.